Updated: Jan 21

 3 Months to # 1

-In 3 Months to #1, ranked #13 in Search Engine Optimization on Amazon for 2020, former pilot and current online marketer Will Coombe details the most effective modern SEO practices.
-Will details how the SEO blueprint has changed since early 2005, when Google started to make significant changes to their major deciding factors for ranking web pages.
+In 3 Months to #1, ranked #13 in Search Engine Optimization on Amazon for 2020, former pilot and current online marketer Will Coombe details the most effective modern SEO practices and details how the SEO blueprint has changed since early 2005, when Google started to make significant changes to their major deciding factors for ranking web pages.

 In today's blog post, I'll cover the most important of these changes for 2020 and how our Santa Barbara Ecommerce & SEO Agency has implemented these strategies while optimizing our client's websites over the last 6 years.